Hodgkins Disease (cont.)

 In this Article

-It may also help to know that, in most cases, the side effects are not permanent.
-However, you may want to discuss with your doctor the possible long-term effects of radiation treatment.
-After treatment is over, you may have an increased chance of developing a second cancer.
-Also, radiation therapy aimed at the chest may cause heart disease or lung damage.
+It may help to know that, in most cases, the side effects of radiation therapy are not permanent.
+However, you may want to ask your doctor about the chance of possible long-term effects.
+After treatment is over, some people have an increased chance of developing a second cancer, such as breast or lung cancer.
+Also, radiation therapy aimed at the chest may cause heart or thyroid disease.

 Viewers share their comments